cisco-outshift-ai-agents/caipe-workshop-mars-colony/201-mission4.md

 ### Terminal refreshed and can't see logs

-If your terminal refreshed and you can no longer see the docker compose logs, first run this to see the last 50 lines:
+If your terminal refreshed and you can no longer see the docker compose logs:

 ```bash
 docker compose -f $HOME/work/ai-platform-engineering/workshop/docker-compose.mission4.yaml logs -f --tail 50